mk-fg/fgtk/README.rst

 Does not add any XML headers, does not mangle (or "canonize") tags/attrs/values in any way, except for stripping/adding those spaces.

-Kinda like BeautifulSoup, except trivial enough so it can be trusted not to do anything unnecessary like stuff mentioned above.
+Kinda like BeautifulSoup, except not limited to html and trivial enough so that it can be trusted not to do anything unnecessary like stuff mentioned above.

 For cases when ``xmllint --format`` fail and/or break such kinda-ML-but-not-XML files.